mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management.rst

 When you delete a preset from Krita, Krita doesn't actually delete the physical copy of the preset.
 It just adds it to a black list so that the next time when you start Krita the presets from this list are not loaded.
 To delete the brushes from this list click on :guilabel:`Delete Backup Files`.

+.. _resource_tagging:

 Tags
 ~~~~

 Tagging allows you to manage the resources on the fly while painting.
 All Krita resources can be tagged.
-These tags can be added via the resource manager, but also via the respective dockers such as brush preset docker, pattern docker etc. You can |mouseleft| the plus icon in the docker and add a tag name.
+These tags can be added via the resource manager, but also via the respective dockers such as brush preset docker, pattern docker etc. You can |mouseleft| the :guilabel:`+` icon in the docker and add a tag name.
 In addition to adding you can rename and delete a tag as well.

 .. image:: /images/resources/Tags-krita.png
    :align: center

 * Resources can belong to one or more tags.
 For example, you may have a Brush Preset of a favorite :dfn:`Ink Pen` variant and have it tagged so it shows in up in your Inking, Painting, Comics and Favorites groups of brushes.
-* Every resource can be tagged, so brushes in the "Predefined" tab of the Brush Settings Editor can be also tagged and grouped for convenience.
+* Every resource can be tagged, so brushes in the :guilabel:`Predefined` tab of the Brush Settings Editor can be also tagged and grouped for convenience.

 In the resource manager, you can tag multiple resources at once.
 To select multiple resources, use :kbd:`Ctrl` for adding individual resources to the selection or :kbd:`Shift` for adding every resource at once.
 Then press the plus icon next to the :guilabel:`tags` section to add a tag to every selected resource.

+Some tags are translated.
+If you make bundles for others, using such tags can be useful to ensure cross-language compatibility.
+The tags that get localized are...

+- Digital
+- Erasers
+- FX
+- Favorites
+- Ink
+- Paint
+- Pixel_Art
+- Sketch
+- Textures

+..
+Add in tags-back up functionality.

 Filtering
 ---------